Brandon4106/Fin_377_Swish_Insights/README.md

 1. We were able to learn a lot during the completion of this project...

 2. Our models yield profitable results over the 16 game span that the we used in the holdout set for the Celtics this season.
-When the model was told to predict the spread of these 16 games and bet $100 on the predicted winning line for each game, it correctly predicted 11/16 of the games for a profit of $500.
+When our best model was told to predict the spread of these 16 games and bet 100 dollars on the predicted winning line for each game, it correctly predicted 11/16 of the games for a profit of $500.
 This is a 69% win rate and correlates to an ROI of 31.25% which is very high.

 3. From this analysis, we are curious to expand this project to look at the other 29 teams as well to identify more potentially profitable spreads as well as to collect more data and further verify the validity of our model.